Restaurant Listings

 AMERICAN

-Located in the Residences at Goldener Hirsch, The Kitz serves breakfast and lunch outside on the veranda or inside at the adjoining Antler Lounge.
+Located in the Residences at Goldener Hirsch, the Kitz serves breakfast and lunch outside on the veranda or inside at the adjoining Antler Lounge.
 Full mountain breakfasts beckon along with menu items such as avocado toast with shaved radishes and freshly baked pastries.
 At lunchtime, or for an après-mountain refuel, gourmet sandwiches, salads, and Bavarian pretzels as well as decadent desserts, classic cocktails, and wines by the glass take center stage.
 7520 Royal St, 800-252-3373aubergeresorts.com/goldenerhirsch/dine $$ B L K O

 LA STELLINA